 What did Anaïs Nin mean by: It’s all right for a woman to be, above all, human.
 I am a woman first of all. - Anaïs Nin Writer · France Copy

-+ Don’t let one cloud obliterate the whole sky.
-Feraz Zeid, August 9, 2023December 12, 2023, Anaïs Nin, Encouragement, Positive Thinking, Strength, 0 - Anaïs Nin Writer · France
++ Eroticism is one of the basic means of self-knowledge, as indispensable as poetry.
+Feraz Zeid, January 9, 2024January 30, 2024, Anaïs Nin, Self, 0 - Anaïs Nin Writer · France

-+ The truly faithless one is the one who makes love to only a fraction of you.
-And denies the rest.
-Explain Feraz Zeid, January 9, 2024January 11, 2024, Anaïs Nin, Being Single, Making Love, 0 - Anaïs Nin Writer · France
++ Do not seek the because – in love there is no because, no reason, no explanation, no solutions.
+Explain Feraz Zeid, January 9, 2024January 11, 2024, Anaïs Nin, Love, Pregnancy, 0 - Anaïs Nin Writer · France

 Religion is the everlasting dialogue between humanity and God.
 Art is its soliloquy. - Franz Werfel Novelist · Austria